 The following is a selection of the games I’ve made, with more on my Itch.io page:

 A reimagining/retelling of Jack and the Beanstalk made with Twine!
-The Sieve and the Siphon takes the source material and turns it on its head, reimagining all aspects I saw fit to.
+The Sieve and the Siphon takes the source material and turns it on its head, reimagining many of the story’s aspects.
 The theme of the jam was to “retell a fairy tale or legend.”
 You can play it right in your browser!

 A survival-horror-ish adventure made with the Godot engine!
 The Labyrinthine Night pits you against a winding forest maze as you search for your lost family members.
 This was intended for entry into No Excuses Game Jam 1, which had the theme “lost family”.
 Try your luck on Windows, Mac, or Linux!